 Gaming phones boast super-fast processors, sharp graphics and smooth operating systems to give you just as good a gaming experience as you would have on a computer, laptop or TV.

 This guide has curated a list of the bets mobiles for gamers, featuring models to suit all budgets.
 If it’s not gaming you want your phone for, then you may also want to check out our guides to the best phones, best cheap phones and best Android phones to find a smartphone that offers everything you need and more.

-The best gaming phones you can buy today
+The best gaming phones you can buy today in 2022

 This phone is absolutely stacked with power – not only does it come with the very best CPU for Android phones, you can also get it fitted with a whopping 16GB of RAM, which is a crazy amount.
 You could probably run three games side by side on this without noticing any sort of slowdown.